beginning of content

 When should I get tested for HIV?

 If you think you could have HIV or are at risk of HIV, talk to your doctor or sexual health clinic about having a test.
-Some people at high risk need to be tested regularly.
+Some people at high risk should to be tested regularly.

 You should get tested for HIV if: